woven-baker/test-cpp/module2/02_inheritance/02_03_virtual-functions/02_03_virtual-functions.en.md

 Concept: C++ Virtual Functions
 Required: [ C++ Functions, C++ Object Oriented Programming, C++ Classes, C++ Inheritance, C++ Pointers, C++ References ]
 Notes:
-- Horizontal rules, presented as ***, denote places past which the learner cannot see additional content.
-They appear just after a quiz or exercise that expects an answer so that the learner can focus on answering the question at hand with the information they have been given thus far.
-If successful, the following content until the next --- is revealed.
 - Currently using pieces from learncpp.com, which I will make more my own.
 ---